 Before you start

-It’s worth taking a step back and getting some of the fundamentals in place before you start trying to look for and make contact with owners of empty homes.
+It’s worth taking a step back and getting some of the fundamentals in place before you start looking for and make contact with who owns an empty property.

 Have a budget in place and know how you will quickly get the money together.